syncfusion-content/wpf-docs/wpf/Installation-and-Deployment.md

 The above process signs only deployment manifest.
 To sign the application executable, refer to the following steps.

-You can sign the application executable by using the Post-build command and use the signtool.exe as in the following command.
+Sign the application executable by using the Post-build command and use the signtool.exe as in the following command.

 {% highlight console %}